Can You Get a Nursing Degree Online?

 Pursue Leadership With a Higher Degree

 If you already have a BSN, you may wish to advance further in your career with a master's degree.
 An MSN is a good choice for the experienced nurse who is interested in pursuing a career in leadership or administration within the field.
 You can enroll in an online master's in nursing program to open those doors.
-Some programs also offers an advanced pathway, providing eligible students with the ability to earn a bachelor's and master's degrees in nursing without breaking continuity.
+Some programs also offers an accelerated pathway, providing eligible students with the ability to earn a bachelor's and master's degrees in nursing without breaking continuity.
 Such programs could save you money and time - up to 20 weeks - by completing graduate level coursework within your undergraduate program.

 According to the BLS, nursing positions that require a master's degree are expected to increase by 31% between 2014 and 2024.
 Within an online nursing program, you can prepare for one of these jobs by pursuing a general MSN, or choose a specialty areas, such as an MSN in Clinical Nurse Leader, MSN in Patient Safety and Quality or MSN in Nurse Educator.

 An MSN in Clinical Nurse Leader program equips you with the leadership and critical thinking skills that you need to pursue a career as an advanced practice nurse.
 Top treatment centers are looking for highly qualified and educated nurses to assume leadership roles and take their facilities to the next level.
 An MSN in Clinical Nurse Leader sets you on the right path to step into one of those positions.